The Latest | Netanyahu vows to carry out Rafah invasion, which US says would be a mistake | Law-Order

 Currently: — Palestinians returning to Khan Younis find an unrecognizable city after Israeli withdrawal.

-— Israel finds the body of a hostage killed in Gaza, while talks will resume on a cease-fire.
+It was not immediately clear who was directing the drone.
+Yemen's Houthi rebels have been conducting near daily attacks on commercial and military ships in the Red Sea and the Gulf of Aden, launching drones and missiles from rebel-held areas of Yemen.

-— For families of hostages, it's a race against time as Israel's war reaches six-month mark.
+The Israeli defense system, called the "C-Dome," is a naval version of the Iron Dome, which has been used to shoot down rockets fired from the Gaza Strip for the past decade.

-ISRAEL PLANS TO BAN PRODUCTS FROM TURKEY IN A TIT-FOR-TAT MOVE JERUSALEM — Foreign Minister Israel Katz says Israel is preparing a ban on products from Turkey after Ankara announced it was restricting exports to Israel.
+TURKEY AND ISRAEL ANNOUNCE TRADE BARRIERS ON EACH OTHER, AS RELATIONS DETERIORATE OVER GAZA JERUSALEM — Foreign Minister Israel Katz says Israel is preparing a ban on products from Turkey after Ankara announced it was restricting exports to Israel.

 Turkey said earlier Tuesday it is restricting exports of dozens of products to Israel, including aluminum, steel, construction products and chemical fertilizers.
 It said it would continue the measures until Israel declares a cease-fire and allows the uninterrupted flow of aid to Gaza.

-Katz said in a post on the social platform X that Turkish President Recep Tayyip Erdogan is sacrificing the economic interests of his citizens “for his support of Hamas.''
+Katz said in a post on X, formerly Twitter, that Turkish President Recep Tayyip Erdogan is sacrificing the economic interests of his citizens "for his support of Hamas.''
 Relations between Turkey and Israel have been frosty for years, although trade ties between the two countries are strong.

 NATO-member Turkey is among the strongest critics of Israel's military actions in Gaza.